 in, and it implies that the present value of government expenditures

 cannot exceed the present value of government receipts.
+Since it

-These receipts can include proceeds from the inflation tax; however, with zero
+receipts can include proceeds from the inflation tax, that is, the

 Second, benefits should outweigh costs.
 This follows from the

-theory of economic policymaking which requires that government
+theory of economic policy-making which requires that government

 officials weigh alternative programs in terms of their economic

 benefits and costs to society.
 Since the services of programs occur

 over time, the government must measure benefits and costs in expected,

 present-value terms.
 Those benefits and costs are dated to occur

 when resources are transferred in and out of the private sector.